mwouts/jupytext/CONTRIBUTING.md

 ## Jupytext's extension for Jupyter Notebook

-Our extension for Jupyter Notebook adds a Jupytext entry to Jupyter Notebook.
+Our extension for Jupyter Notebook adds a Jupytext entry to Jupyter Notebook Menu.
 The code is found at `jupytext/nbextension/index.js`.
-Instructions to develop that extension are found [here](https://github.com/mwouts/jupytext_nbextension).
+Instructions to develop that extension are at `jupytext/nbextension/README.md`.

 ## Jupytext's extension for JupyterLab